< Go to Stroller & Car Seat Combos

 Price: $480.00 List | $449.99 at Amazon - 6% off

-Cons: Heavy, 2 step car seat attachment w/ straps
+Cons: Heavy, two step car seat attachment w/ straps

-Bottom line: Use with an infant car seat is not one of Flex's strengths
+Bottom line: Infant car seat attachment is not one of the Flex's many strengths

 The BOB Revolution Flex is a great jogging stroller that performed well in our full-size and jogging stroller reviews.
 It is easy to maneuver, has adjustable tracking, suspension and handlebar, and it is a quality product with rubber pneumatic tires.
-What the Revolution doesn't do so well is car seat attachment with the lowest score in for this metric out of 14 products.
+What the Revolution doesn't do so well is car seat attachment with the lowest score for this metric out of 15 products.
 While the Revolution does work with a large variety of major brands, it does not come standard with any car seat adapter.
 Also, the installation of all car seats requires the use of attachment straps that we think could be forgotten or ignored resulting in an improperly installed seat that could be potentially dangerous for a baby.
 The Revolution came in dead last and over 25 points lower than the next product making it the worst in this review for car seat/stroller combinations.
 However, depending on your long-term strolling needs, the Revolution might be a good fit further down the line.

 The BOB Revolution Flex is a jogging style stroller with aluminum wheels, rubber tires, and adjustable tracking, suspension, and handlebar.
 It has a large storage bin, back of the seat stow pockets, large sunshade and vinyl peek-a-boo window.
 It does not come standard to accept any infant car seat, but there are multiple different adapters available through BOB for purchase.
 All adapters click onto the BOB frame and allow the carrier portion of the car seat to click and strap into place with additional restraint straps that screw on the stroller frame.
 The connection is a two-step process that leaves more margin for error than the click in only products.